-Don't help them too much, for example, explain where and how to find information, rather than giving it to them.
+Don't help them too much.
+Explain where and how to find information rather than giving it to them.

 If you’re confused by your child’s homework, talk to their teacher – you won’t be the first parent to do this.
 Or it may be that your child is happy to ask for help and then they can explain things to you.
 They may also be able to find answers by using the internet or the local library, or by asking an older sister or brother.